Running as a Service on Linux using Callback Drive for Amazon S3

 Running as service is designed simple, the following are the basic steps to configure:

-Reload the Systemd to recognize the new service file.
+Reload the systemd to recognize the new service file.

 sudo systemctl daemon-reload